elbuagnin/compromise.playerpiano/README.md

 ## Beta Release

-A sequencer to automate parsing text using the NLP module, Compromise.
+A sequencer to automate parsing text using the NLP module, [Compromise](https://github.com/spencermountain/compromise)

 The Player Pianos of old would mechanically pull through a perforated sheet to operate a piano and play a song.
 Compromise.playerpiano does the same.
 But